johny-nguyen/League-of-Legends-Action-Analysis/README.md

 * result: This column tracks whether the team won or lost which will be used in our classification model.

 ## Data Cleaning and EDA
+### Data Cleaning
+When it came to cleaning the data, I decided to go with the columns: league, gamelength, dpm, dragons, barons, teamkills, teamdeaths, vspm, and result.
+When it came to missing values, there were no missing values found in these columns so I was able to leave it alone.
+However, I made new columns which combined some columns together.
+For instance, I made a objective column which combined barons and dragons together and a column called kdcombined which summed up the teamkills and teamdeaths together because I believed that combining both the kills and deaths would generate a better action score.

+Here is the head of the game_summary dataframe:

+[INSERT DATAFRAME]

+### Univariate Analysis

+### Bivariate Analysis

 ## Assessment of Missingness